cocoemily/newplot_shiny/README.md

 ### Things to test
-- need to test with moving between two different machines (one collector and one analyzer)
 - can R shiny app be run from tablet?
 - testing Android tablet with total station